 5.2 Summary of the study

 Based from our study, the main reason among UMP students to smoke is because of stress.
 27% agree that by smoking cigarette, it can give them relaxation from the stress and also calm their anger or frustration.
 Clearly students still unaware of more positive and healthier ways to manage stress.
-We also found out that most of them started smoking at very early age of 12-15 years old and most of them influenced by family members who is also smokers, for example father and brother.
-Moreover, students who smoke do not know about the hazards which come with smoking which can cause chronic diseases and fatality.
-Some knew about diseases such as lung cancer, stroke and heart disease but chose to ignore it.
-We also found out that they are unaware of second hand smoke which is release from their cigarette, and inhaled by people around them who also face the same health risk as smokers themselves.
+We also found out that most of them started smoking at very early age of 12-15 years old.
+Most of them were trapped in smoking as influenced by family members who are also smokers, for example father and brother.
+Moreover, students who smoke do not have deep understanding of the hazards as a result of smoking, for instance smoking can cause chronic diseases and fatality.
+On the other hand, some are aware of the diseases associated with smoking such as lung cancer, stroke and heart disease but they chose to ignore it.
+We also found out that they are unaware of the second hand smoke effects, i.e. the smoke released from cigarette which is inhaled by people around them.
+The effects of the second hand smoke experienced by those who are non-smokers are equally bad as the smokers.

 5.3 Limitations of the study